Welcome to EventApp Pittsburgh!

 Questions should be sent to SpecialEvents@pittsburghpa.gov for fastest response.

-To support the city’s rapidly growing event industry, the Office of Special Events has streamlined the permitting process for event organizers with the launch of our new online application software: EventApp Pittsburgh.
-In addition to streamlining the permitting process for events in the City of Pittsburgh, the Office of Special Events will also be responsible for the following:
+To support the city’s rapidly growing event industry, the Office of Film & Event Management utilizes the online application software EventApp Pittsburgh.
+In addition to managing the permitting process for events in the City of Pittsburgh, the Office of Film & Event Management will also be responsible for the following:

 We know you have a choice to host your event anywhere and we thank you for choosing the City of Pittsburgh as the location for your event.
 Have an amazing time!